dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 Now improve the program by writing a `card_name` function that takes a number 1 to 13 as input and **returns** the corresponding playing card name as a string.

-- if the input is 1, return `Ace`
+- if the input is 1, return `'Ace'`
-- if the input is 2 through 10, return the number as a word.
+- if the input is 2 return `'Two'` and likewise for the other number cards
-- if the input is 11, return `Jack`, and so forth for the Queen and King.
+- if the input is 11, return `'Jack'`, and so forth for the Queen and King.

 ```
 def card_name(card):